 Generally, the recommended dose amount for peri or post-menopausal women is about 2T of ground flax per day, consumed with plenty of water.

 Again, flax seed's ability to effect estrogen is dependent on many different factors.
-We would personal place healthy gut flora at the top of this list, since beneficial bacteria are essential for the hormonal conversion process.
+We would personally place healthy gut flora at the top of this list, since beneficial bacteria are essential for the hormonal conversion process.

 There are numerous studies in the last decade observing how flaxseeds added to one's daily diet can have a positive effect on heart health, reducing cardiovascular disease risk factors by lowering LDL cholesterol levels and helping to prevent atherosclerosis.